AdobeDocs/campaign-standard-learn.en/help/tutorial-push-notifications-android/register-mobile-extensions.md

 ---
 title: Step 3 - Register Extensions with your mobile app
-description: In this part we will add the code to register the UserProfile,Identity,Lifecycle and Signal extensions.
+description: In this part we add the code to register the UserProfile, Identity, Lifecycle, and Signal extensions.
 feature: Push
 kt: 4827
 doc-type: tutorial